Learning with Explicit Shape Priors for Medical Image Segmentation: Introduction

-In summary, these works attempt to introduce implicit shape priors to UNet-based models, which show a weak interpretability and generalization ability on different organs with distinctive shapes.
-Here in our work, we intend to construct learnable explicit shape priors to promote representation powers of UNet-based models.
-In the field of object detection, DETR \cite{carion2020end} introduced a set of learnable object queries, then reasons about relations of the objects and the global image context to directly output the final predictions.
-Motivated by this design, we devise the learnable shape prior, which is indeed a N-channel vector, and each channel contains abundant shape information for the specific class of regions.
-Learnable shape priors can boost encoded deep features with richer shape information, then help networks generate better masks.
-In the meanwhile, encoded features will contribute to iterative updates of shape priors.
-Based on this theory, we propose the shape prior module (SPM) to place it in the structure of skip connections.
-As shown in Figure \ref{segmentation mask}, we evaluate SPM on three public datasets, BraTs 2020, ACDC and VerSe 2019.
-And we achieve the state-of-the-art segmentation performance on these datasets.
-Besides, due to its plug-and-play property, we probe into the generalization ability on other backbones, including classic convolutional-neural-networks (CNNs) and recent Transformer-based models.
-Experiments demonstrate that SPM can boost the segmentation performance of various models on three datasets above.
-Our contributions are listed as follows:
+To address the mentioned two limitations in the meantime, we incorporate learnable explicit shape priors to enhance shape representations of UNet-based models.
+In the field of object detection, DETR \cite{carion2020end} introduced a set of learnable object queries, then reasons about the relations of the objects and the global image context to directly output the final predictions.
+Motivated by this design, we devise the learnable shape prior, which is indeed an N-channel vector, and each channel contains rich shape information for the specific class of regions.
+Shape priors are generated based on self-attention, which endow the segmentation model with global receptive fields.
+Meanwhile, learnable shape priors can boost encoded deep features with richer shape information, then drive networks to generate better masks, which can ease the heavy dependence on the learnable prototype.
+Also, encoded features will contribute to iterative updates of shape priors.
+Based on this theory, we propose the shape prior module (SPM) consisting of the self-update block and cross-update block, placing it in the structure of skip connections as shown in Figure \ref{segmentation paradigm}.
+SPM is evaluated on BraTS 2020, ACDC, and VerSe 2019.
+And our model achieves state-of-the-art (SOTA) segmentation performance on these datasets.
+Besides, due to its plug-and-play property, we probe into the generalization ability on other networks, including classic CNNs and recent Transformer-based models.
+Our contributions are summarized as follows:

-1) We conduct a thorough comparison analysis on three types of segmentation paradigms with explicit shape priors.
+1) We conduct a thorough comparative analysis of three types of segmentation paradigms with explicit shape priors.

 2) We propose a novel shape prior module (SPM), which consists of the self-update and cross-update block.